 - Sign up for the Apple Developer Connection.

 It doesn’t matter whether you plan on selling your app or not – either way, registering at Apple Developer Connection would always be a good idea.
 This way you’ll be able to register your iOS devices, making them able to run test apps.
 You’ll also have access to all the support materials on iPhone Program.

 Access is free.
 However, if you want to sell your apps in the future, you need to sign up for an Apple Developer Membership that cost $99 per year at the moment on iPhone Program.

 If you’ve been looking for some app designing guides already, you’ve probably stumbled upon Objective-C programming language.
 It was used for creating iPhone apps for a while, and so is still mentioned in the tutorials.
 However, these days Apple has transitioned to Swift – so that what you should focus on learning.

 If you don’t know where to start, this detailed guide created by Apple would be the perfect solution for you.
 It covers every aspect of app creation, allowing you to master all the basics quickly.
-Apple has another official guide for Swift 4, which is just as easy to master.
+Apple has another official guide for Swift 4, which is just as easy to master on iPhone Program.

 Of course, there isn’t the only data on app development that you can find – this is just the most basic (and mostly the official one).
 However, it would be just enough for you to master the basics and to build your first app.

 Keep in mind that sometimes the basic skills would be enough.
 Sometimes, however, you’ll need to build some additional knowledge, depending on the type of your app and the features you plan on including.